Eighth Forgiveness Saying

 Blasphemy of the Holy Spirit:

-“Amen I say to you, every sin or offensive word (blasphemy) will be forgiven a person, but revilement of (blasphemy against) the Spirit will not be forgiven a person.
-Whoever speaks an insult against the Son of Man will be forgiven, but whoever insults (speaks against) the Holy Spirit will not be forgiven—neither in this age or in the age to come, for he will permanently bear his iniquity (for he is guilty of an eternal sin).”
+“Amen I say to you, every sin or offensive word (blasphemy) will be forgiven a person, but revilement (blasphemy) against the Spirit will not be forgiven a person.
+Whoever speaks an insult against the Son of Man will be forgiven, but whoever speaks against (insults) the Holy Spirit will not be forgiven—neither in this age or in the age to come; he will permanently bear his iniquity, for he is guilty of an eternal sin.”

-The Eighth Forgiveness Saying of Messiah begins with His talking about the Sin that will “never be forgiven” (1, 2).
-These remarks were made because the Prushim rabbinate and later their successor rabbinate attributed the mighty works that HaShem was doing through the Messiah as actually being sourced in Satan.
+The Eighth Forgiveness Saying of Messiah begins with his talking about the sin that will never be forgiven (1, 2).
+These remarks were made because the *Prushim rabbinate of Rabbi Yeshua’s day and later their five successor rabbinates have attributed the mighty works that God was doing through His Messiah as actually being sourced in Satan.
 Not the Holy Spirit.
-This brings up the question what is the Divine consequence of blaspheming the Holy Spirit Who indwells the Anointed One (Ha-Mashiach) by accusing Him publicly of being indwelt by the spirit of the evil one?
+This brings up the question what is the Divine consequence of blaspheming the Holy Spirit Who indwells His anointed one by accusing him publicly of being indwelt by the spirit of the evil one?
 The following is a summary of a few of the many and varied beliefs regarding blasphemy of the Holy Spirit.

 Blasphemy of the Spirit occurred with the physical appearance of Messiah:

 Still other scholars believe that the blasphemy of the Holy Spirit is an experience that cannot occur today.